Jackfhnp/Binance_trading/README.md

 # Binance_trading

-This project is focus on orderbook data collection, visualization, and high-frequency-trading strategy exploration.
+This project focus on orderbook data collection, visualization, and high-frequency-trading strategy exploration.

 ## Built with
 python-binance